JeremiahKaren/35percent.github.io/_posts/2019-09-20-canada-water-masterplan.md

 The masterplan site is the final phase and main component of the [Council's regeneration of Canada Water](http://35percent.org/canada-water) and comprises a cluster of tall buildings up to 34 storeys, with a mix of residential, retail, office, workspace and leisure uses.
 It will include a hotel, student accommodation, cinema and community facilities.

 The planning application is in two parts.
-The first part is an outline application for between 2,000 and 4,000 new homes, while the second, much smaller part, is a detailed proposal for 265 new homes, across two plots, a leisure centre (a replacement for the Seven Islands centre) on another, plus a petrol filling station on a fourth.
+The first part is an outline application for between 2,000 and 4,000 new homes, while the second, much smaller part, is a detailed proposal for 265 new homes,a leisure centre (a replacement for the Seven Islands centre), plus a petrol filling station on a fourth.